(copyrighted material Caron Allan)

 ‘He seems like a great bloke.’

-‘Yes he is.
+‘Yes, he is.
 But we’re just friends.
 We met when he saw my article.
 He was an advisor on military affairs.
-Let’s just say he held views similar to mine and fell out of favour as I did.’
+Let’s just say he held views similar to mine and fell out of favour just as I did.’

 ‘And how did you find out about this place?’

-‘It was once a favourite place with hikers, climbers and pot-holers.
-I came across it when I was researching a different article and I came up here and tracked down an old chap who had been a guide.
+‘It was a favourite place with hikers, climbers and pot-holers.
+I came across it when I was researching a different article for extreme sports.
+I came up here and tracked down an old chap who had been a guide.
 He brought me up here almost a year ago, showed me the way in, but neither of us was in a fit state to go inside the tunnels, he was too old and fat and needed a walking stick to get about, and I was in a strappy top and high heels.
 But he told me there was a way to get through all the way to a hidden plain inside the mountain.
-That was what captured my imagination though I never got around to using it in a story—it was just when I started my most recent, shall we say, my most infamous investigation.
-Unfortunately, he had a stroke and died about three months ago, so I never did get to see him again.
-I persuaded Mum to move up here, thinking it would be good to have a bolt-hole when things started to get nasty in London.
-But I’ve never actually been all the way through to the plain until Mark and I did it yesterday.’
+The idea of it captured my imagination.
+I never did get around to using it in a story—I’d just started my most recent, shall we say, my most infamous—investigation.
+Unfortunately, the guide had a stroke and died about three months ago, poor chap, so I never did get to see him again.
+I persuaded Mum to move up here, thinking it would be good to have a bolthole when things started to get nasty in London.
+But I’ve never actually been right through to the plain until Mark and I did it yesterday.’

 ‘A plain?’
 Her brother was anxious to be sure.
 She smiled.